 Coffee never really appealed to me — at least, that's what I thought.
 Cold-brew coffee is what first won me over and now I enjoy coffee made in a variety of ways.
 There are both health benefits and disadvantages to drinking coffee, but that aside, I've discovered a love for coffee, and it all started with cold-brew coffee.
 If you're looking for a smooth cup of Joe, this is an excellent method.

-Plus, it is so simple!
+Plus, it's so simple!
 You leave coffee in water for 12 hours or more, and then you strain it.
 You now have a coffee concentrate that will last at least a week.
 What more can you ask for?
-The advantages of cold brewing coffee, as I see it, are as follows.
+The advantages of cold brewing coffee, as I see it, are as follows:

-2. It is less acidic, which many people find helpful on the stomach.
+2. It's less acidic, which many people find helpful on the stomach.

-3. There is less caffeine per cup when cold brewed.
+3. There's less caffeine per cup when cold brewed.

 4. The cold-brew method is less bitter, which promotes a smooth flavor.

 5. The cold-brew method allows a different flavor profile to appear.
 Without as much bitterness, the fruity, chocolate, vanilla or other undertones are allowed to shine.
 So, even if you like a good cup of drip coffee, cold-brewed coffee can give you a wonderful variation.